Baileys137/Baileys137/README.md

 Hi there!, I'm Bailey.
 I'm a frontend developer!
-I have an experience in HTML and CSS now moving on to Javascript and React☺
+I have an experience in HTML and CSS now moving on to Javascript and React☺ and then to typescript and tailwind.